Mia Sherwood Landau

-The internet is how I have learned and communicated, before and after my conversion to Judaism with a Reform rabbi in Texas.
+The internet is how I have learned and communicated, before and after my first conversion to Judaism with a Reform rabbi in Texas.
 She shepherded me through the conversion process, in person and by email, and stood with me as I emerged from the mikveh.

 But she only visited our congregation monthly, except during the summer months when we had no services.

-In other words, my conversion rabbi was not nearly as available to me as thousands of other rabbis who teach and hold services online.
+In other words, my Reform conversion rabbi was not nearly as available to me as thousands of other rabbis who teach and hold services online.
 I had and I still have a virtual yeshiva with no walls.
-There are male and female Jewish experts teaching on every Torah portion, every holiday and every moral issue I face.
+There are male and female Jewish experts teaching on every Torah portion, every holiday, and every moral issue I face.

-As for consistency, I have worked with an Orthodox rabbi in Jerusalem on Skype every week for ten years so far.
+As for consistency, I have worked with an Orthodox rabbi in Jerusalem on Skype every week for twelve years so far.
 This is more personal interaction than most people in local congregations have with their rabbis.

 There is no shame is being an Internet Jew in a virtual yeshiva.

-It’s taken me many years to be able to define it with confidence, but now I announce it shamelessly because I have become a leader of Jews who find themselves learning and worshipping on their own, connected through the internet.
+It’s taken me many years to be able to define it with confidence, but now I announce it shamelessly because I have been a leader of Jews who find themselves learning and worshipping on their own, connected through the internet.

-I’ve been blogging for nearly a decade, published on Facebook Live a teaching on Jewish personal prayer, and taught phone classes for elders.
+I’ve been blogging for nearly a decade, published on Facebook Live a series on Jewish personal prayer, and taught phone classes for elders.
 I am busy breaking the stigma of shame for myself and for other isolated Jews around the world, enjoying the significant boost that comes from sharing what I am learning.

 mia @ mia-sherwood-landau.com